 If you have developed significant kidney problems while taking tenofovir then a switch to an abacavir based regimen often makes sense.
 If you are HLA B5701 negative then the risk for a serious hypersensitivity reaction from abacavir is very small so the recommendation to switch to it is very reasonable (always use common sense and if having problems call your HIV doc).
 The warning about abacavir sound scary but it is a well tolerated drug in the majority of patients who are HLA B5701 negative.
 KH

 Get Email Notifications When This Forum Updates or Subscribe With RSS

-- Is There Any Problem With Taking Lisinopril While On HIV Meds?
+- Is There Any Problem With Taking Artefill While On HIV Meds?

-- Is There Any Problem With Taking Winstrol While On HIV Meds?
+- Is There Any Problem With Taking Naproxen While On HIV Meds?

 This forum is designed for educational purposes only, and experts are not rendering medical, mental health, legal or other professional advice or services.
 If you have or suspect you may have a medical, mental health, legal or other problem that requires advice, consult your own caregiver, attorney or other qualified professional.

 Experts appearing on this page are independent and are solely responsible for editing and fact-checking their material.
 Neither TheBody.com nor any advertiser is the publisher or speaker of posted visitors' questions or the experts' material.